yoasif/yoasif.github.io/_posts/2019-02-28-18th-year-old-firefox-bug-web-page-controls-are-unreadable-if-you-use-a-dark-gtk-theme.markdown

 > your initial assertion was they were doing it to be a good platform citizen, and it's retarded to do something that allows a common platform choice to break the web, if you're a web browser.
 >
-> <q>Native theming has been part of web browsers forever -- I know Safari had it, Netscape had it, Camino had it - even IE had it.</q>
+> > Native theming has been part of web browsers forever -- I know Safari had it, Netscape had it, Camino had it - even IE had it.
 >
 > and to my knowledge, they didn't break the web because they didn't make stupid decisions and then ignore user complaints for a decade.